instamo/instamo.github.io/README.md

 Imported photos and generated facial landmark data are used only to:

-- Position decorative elements correctly on the face
-- Generate a customized birthday invitation card
-- Allow you to preview, save, or share the final composite image
+- Allow you to preview, save, or share the final composite image or video

 The data is not used for: